weiminyu/nomulus/db/README.md

     following the existing scripts in that folder.
 Note the double underscore in the naming pattern.

 4. Run `./nom_build :nom:generate_golden_file`.
 This is a pseudo-task
     implemented in the `nom_build` script that does the following:

     -   Runs the `:db:test` task from the Gradle root project.
 The SchemaTest will fail because the new schema does not match the golden file.

-    -   Copies `db/build/resources/test/testcontainer/mount/dump.txt` to the golden
+    -   Copies `db/build/resources/test/testcontainer/mount/dump.txt` to the
-        file `db/src/main/resources/sql/schema/nomulus.golden.sql`.
+        golden file `db/src/main/resources/sql/schema/nomulus.golden.sql`.

     -   Re-runs the `:db:test` task.
 This time all tests should pass.

     You'll want to have a look at the diffs in the golden schema to verify that all changes are intentional.

+5. Run `./nom_build :db:updateFlywayGuard` if you have added or renamed a DDL script in the flyway directory.
+This task computes a deterministic hash of the DDL script **names** and compares it with the value in `db/src/main/resources/sql/flyway/script.guard`, a file that helps detect sequence number conflicts in DDL script names.

 Relevant files (under db/src/main/resources/sql/schema/):